Simhyeon/r4d/docs/macros.md

 **rename**

 Rename can change the name of the macro.
 This applies both to basic and custom macro.
+You cannot rename define.

 ```
 $rename(len,length)